 We believe that the ability to exercise autonomy and self-determination in matters related to end of life and death is a human right.
 The decision to exercise that right is an intensely personal choice made with respect for the sacredness of life, and with compassion for all.

 Our goals are to promote self-determination, personal autonomy, and dignity at end of life; to improve pain management and palliative care; and generally to enhance advanced care planning in Georgia.
 We aim to:

 We organized in May, 2021, under Death With Dignity’s 501(c)(3) umbrella and received a Dignity50 opportunity grant to establish our organization and build out our web presence and social media platforms.
 In 2022, we formed independently as a Georgia non-profit organization with pending 501(c)(3) tax exempt status.
 Click here to learn more.

 Internal Structure & Organization:

 All members of GAELO serve on a volunteer basis.
-We are currently comprised of an interim executive director, a steering committee, a formal advisory board, and informal advisors.
+We are currently comprised of a board of directors, an interim executive director, a steering committee, a formal advisory board, and informal advisors.
 Click here to go to our Organizers and Advisors page to learn more about GAELO’s structure and organization.

 As the movement to allow medical aid in dying (MAiD) expands in the United States, and as the number of states who have passed MAiD legislation grows, national legislation which codifies the right to MAiD as a constitutional right is on the horizon.
 We believe that now is the time for Georgia to examine this issue and determine what choices Georgians want for themselves for the end of their lives.
 Click here to go to our Advocacy page to learn more about advocating for this issue in Georgia